 Historically, the Texas Education Code Section 25.086(a)(1) stated that any child who “attends a private or parochial school that includes in its course a study of good citizenship” is exempt from requirements of compulsory attendance.

-Because the law did not specifically mention homeschooling, the practice was officially declared illegal by the Texas Education Agency as part of a 1985 ruling.
+Because the original law did not specifically mention homeschooling, the practice was officially declared illegal by the Texas Education Agency as part of a 1985 ruling.
 Eighty families were criminally prosecuted on the basis of truancy.
-As a result, a class action lawsuit was filed, and the court subsequently ruled that homeschools could legally operate as private schools in Texas.
-(Leeper v.
-Arlington Indep.
-Sch.
-Dist., No. 17-88761-85 Tarrant County 17th Judicial Ct., Apr.
-13, 1987.)
+As a result, a class action lawsuit was filed, and, in 1987, the court subsequently ruled that homeschools could legally operate as private schools in Texas.
 The court also stated that homeschools “must be conducted in a bona fide manner, using a written curriculum consisting of reading, spelling, grammar, math and a course in good citizenship; no other requirements apply.”
-(HSLDA, Homeschooling in the United States: A Legal Analysis, 2014-2015 Edition.)
+(NOTE: Online programs are considered to be “written curriculum.”)

 - Texas homeschool parents do not have to contact a school district before homeschooling their children;